-Is Foursquare the Future of Loyalty Marketing?
+Foursquare CEO Dennis Crowley Says the Future of Loyalty Marketing is Mobile

-Social media influencers call Foursquare, which just released a new API last week, the next big thing.
-But Crowley, who also says he’s logging 5 thousand new registrations each day, calls Foursquare the future of loyalty marketing.
+Social media influencers call Foursquare, which released a new API, the next big thing.
+But Dennis Crowley, who also says he’s logging 5 thousand new registrations daily, calls Foursquare the future of loyalty marketing.

-Offering rewards on a service like Foursquare brings a one-to-many component to relationship marketing, because by providing incentives online, marketers can motivate entire communities.
+Offering rewards on a service like Foursquare brings a one-to-many component to relationship marketing because by providing incentives online, marketers can motivate entire communities.

-There are rumors that Facebook is working on a Facebook phone, which if true, could pose a very serious challenge to Foursquare.
-But concerning Foursquare’s strategy for competing with Facebook Places, Crowley says his service is different because it focuses on the use of game mechanics, social dynamics and inspiring adventure.
+There are rumors that Facebook is working on a Facebook phone, which, if true, could pose a severe challenge to Foursquare.
+But concerning Foursquare’s strategy for competing with Facebook Places, Crowley says his service is different because it focuses on game mechanics, social media dynamics, and inspiring adventure.